 Instead, those who do not have time to shop or have no butcher shop nearby, prefer to buy their meat in a casserole.
 Not because they like it, but because they have no choice.
 This is how I came to the conclusion that the average person would appreciate a brand that promises a healthy and clean product.

 It’s not creative unless it sells.
 David Ogilvy

 Another part of the strategy was the slogan.
 Fraher needed a short but memorable slogan.
 Something to focus the essence of the brand and pass it on to the consumer.
 So we thought about the properties of meat.
 Why do people buy meat?
 Why consume it?
 What do you look at the first time you buy a meat casserole?

 The answer lies in color.
 And in consistency, but more in color.
 The meat is bought because it is nutritious, but the final decision is influenced by color, from intense red to pink, depending on the type of meat.
 And so the slogan was born - Consistent Red.
 Thus, the consumer understood that Fraher put on the market clean, healthy and, above all, consistent products.

-No, Carniva doesn't have a proper logo.
-Instead, it has a logo that attracts all eyes.
-On the principle of less is more, I chose a strong font but very simple, clean and easy to read.
+On the principle of less is more, we chose a strong but very simple font, clean and easy to read.